-We know you try to protect yourself from fraud on the internet.
-The information which follows is designed to help you identify and avoid internet scams and phishing attempts.
+We know that you try to protect yourself from fraud on the internet.
+The information that follows is designed to help you identify and avoid internet scams and phishing attempts.

 When in doubt, ask the intended recipient for more information about the purpose and safety of the requested payment.
 Do not send the payment until you are comfortable with the transaction.